-Whoopi Goldberg Defends Tiffany Trump, After New York Fashion Week Shaming
+Whoopi Goldberg Defends Tiffany Trump After New York Fashion Week Shaming

 — Christina Binkley (@BinkleyOnStyle) February 14, 2017

-In fact, the seats were not empty, but may have been saved by Tiffany Trump herself.
+In fact, the seats were not empty but may have been saved by Tiffany Trump herself.
 She was later joined by her friend, Andrew Warren, and a female friend.

 Whoopi Goldberg To Tiffany Trump: “I’m Coming To Sit With You”